MaxBrouwerMD/TicketSaver/PRIVACY.md

 	•	To enforce account restrictions – e.g., free accounts may store up to 5 events; premium accounts may store unlimited events.
 	•	To validate purchases – using server-side receipt validation to detect fraud or abuse of free trials.
 	•	To manage device sessions – including device/session binding to prevent account sharing.
 Device IDs may be retained even after account deletion to prevent repeated abuse.
-	•	To send transactional emails – via Mailgun, for example to forward ticket confirmation emails.
+	•	To send transactional emails – via Mailgun, for example, to forward ticket confirmation emails.
-	•	To collect feedback – via Google Forms, if You voluntarily provide input.
+	•	To collect feedback – via Google Forms, if you voluntarily provide input.
 	•	To monitor app stability and crashes – via Firebase Crashlytics.
 	•	To comply with legal obligations – e.g., preventing fraud, abuse, or misuse of services.

 ⸻

+**Consent Management**

+- Before you can use the Service, you must explicitly accept our Terms of Service and Privacy Policy.
+- Your consent is first stored locally on your Device.
+This ensures that you cannot use the App without giving consent.
+- If you later create or sign in to an Account, your local consent is synchronized to that Account in our Firestore database.
+- During this synchronization, we record:
+  • the version of the Terms and Privacy Policy you accepted,
+  • the **original date and time of your first acceptance** (as registered on your Device),
+  • the **date and time of your most recent confirmation** (synchronization at login),
+  • technical context, such as your device identifier and app version at acceptance.
+- Each time you log in with a new or different Account on the same Device, your prior acceptance is automatically applied to that Account and saved in Firestore.
+- This ensures that all accounts used on your Device are covered by the same legal consent you provided.

+⸻

 Sharing Your Personal Data

-We may share Your personal data in the following cases:
+We may share your personal data in the following cases:
 	•	With Service Providers – such as Firebase (hosting, authentication, crash reporting), Mailgun (email forwarding), and Google Forms (feedback collection).
 	•	For fraud prevention – e.g., device/session binding, receipt validation.
 	•	For legal reasons – to comply with applicable law or protect rights, property, or safety.

-We do not sell Your data to third parties.
+We do not sell your data to third parties.

 ⸻

 Data Retention
 	•	Account and ticket data are retained while your account is active.
-	•	If You delete your account, we will remove your personal data from our active systems.
+	•	If you delete your account, we will remove your personal data from our active systems.
 	•	Certain identifiers (e.g., device ID) may be temporarily retained to enforce fraud-prevention rules, such as blocking trial abuse.
 	•	Crash and diagnostic data may be stored by Firebase for up to 90 days.